chinamike65/hugo-tuolesi/content/book3/book3en.md

 "Don't do non-retribution" also reminds us that we must be diligent in studying Buddhism.

 Although there will be no evil retribution if we do not do evil karma, who will give us good retribution if we do not do good karma?

 Patriarchs and great virtues are achieved only through hard practice, and nothing is gained for nothing.

-If you don’t work hard, no matter how much blessings Buddhas and Bodhisattvas do, it’s useless.
-If Bodhi can be given, the Buddha would have given it to all sentient beings long ago.
+If you don’t work hard, no matter how many blessings Buddhas and Bodhisattvas send, it’s useless.
+If enlightenment could be given, the Buddha would have given it to all sentient beings long ago.

 Therefore, one should diligently practice and sow good causes, so as to reap the corresponding merits.

 (4) The incorrupt nature of doing karma means that the karma that has been done will not be eliminated on its own.

 Evil karma must be eliminated through repentance and chanting scriptures.
-Otherwise, the karma will disappear on its own unless the karma comes out and the karma ends.
+Otherwise, the karma will not disappear on its own unless the karma comes out and the karma ends.

 The same is true of good karma.
-If you do good deeds, if there is no anger and jealousy, the good karma will not disappear.
+If you do good deeds, if there is no anger or jealousy, the good karma will not disappear.

 Then, what kind of state is the non-degenerate nature of karma?

 In the Buddhist scriptures on the retribution of birth and fruit of fate, it says:

 The karma created by sentient beings will not be destroyed for a hundred kalpas.

 That is to say, the good and bad karma we create will not be destroyed even after a hundred kalpas, until the karma is established, the result will appear.